- J.D., Southern Methodist University Dedman School of Law, 2006, cum laude; Dean’s Scholarship. International Law Review, Staff Editor; Dean’s List.

 - New York Bar Association

-While in law school, Ms. Leavitt was the Chairman of the Jackson Walker Moot Court Board, a member of the Board of Advocates, competed on numerous mock trial teams, and was a Staff Editor on the International Law Review.
-She also interned for the Honorable Jodie Gilles, 142nd District Court, Midland County, Texas.
+While in law school, Ms. Leavitt was the Chairman of the Jackson Walker Moot Court Board and a member of the Board of Advocates.
+She also competed on numerous mock trial teams, and served as a Staff Editor on the International Law Review.
+Ms. Leavitt also interned for the Honorable Jodie Gilles, 142nd District Court, Midland County, Texas.

 In the spring of 2006, Ms. Leavitt was inducted into the National Order of the Barristers, an honor given to the top 10 advocates of the law school.
 She was also awarded Best Overall Advocate in the Georgetown White Collar Crime Mock Trial Competition and was a finalist in the ATLA Regional Mock Trial Competition.

-Pilgrim’s Pride Corp.
-Represents Pilgrim’s Pride in a trademark infringement matter pending in federal court in the Southern District of New York.
+- Pilgrim’s Pride Corp.
+Represented Pilgrim's Pride in a suit for breach of contract, trademark infringement, unfair competition, and tortious interference in the Southern District of New York.

-Victoria’s Secret Stores, LLC.
-Represents Victoria’s Secret Stores in a patent infringement case pending in federal court in the Eastern District of Texas.
+- Victoria’s Secret Stores, LLC.
+Represented Victoria’s Secret Stores in a patent infringement case in the Eastern District of Texas.
+The case resolved in Victoria’s Secret Stores’ favor by summary judgment.

 Professional & Community Activities